Genivia/RE-flex/doc/index.md

 The same shorthands apply to `str()`, `wstr()`, `size()`, `wsize()`, `lineno()` and `columno()`.
 Use `text()` for fast access to the matched text.
 The `str()` method returns a string copy of the match and is less efficient.
+Likewise, `wstr()` returns a wide string copy of the match, converted from UTF-8.

+The `lineno()` method returns the line number of the match, starting at line 1.
+The `columno()` method returns the column offset of a match, starting at column 0.
+This method takes tab spacing and wide characters into account, unless all of the RE/flex source code is compiled with `WITH_BYTE_COLUMNO` to count bytes.

 Because `matcher()` returns the current matcher object, the following Flex-like actions are also supported: